Rimsha002/InvigilAI-AI-Based-Exam-Cheating-Detection-System-for-Physical-Examination-Halls-/README.md

 ## Abstract

-This paper presents **InvigilAI**, an intelligent multi-modal fusion framework designed for automatic detection and classification of multiple cheating behaviors from examination surveillance videos.
+This presents **InvigilAI**, an intelligent multi-modal fusion framework designed for automatic detection and classification of multiple cheating behaviors from examination surveillance videos.
 Academic integrity in traditional examination environments faces significant challenges due to the limitations of human invigilation.
 Existing AI-based solutions suffer from binary classification constraints, image-based dependencies, and poor generalization to real examination scenarios.

 To address these limitations, we propose a comprehensive framework that integrates:
 - **VideoMAE**: Transformer-based temporal action recognition